parvkpr/parvkpr.github.io/_projects/safedec.md

   map multimodal inputs (RGB, language, proprioception) directly to action sequences and generalize well across navigation and manipulation tasks.
   Trained on large language-conditioned trajectory datasets, they achieve strong zero-shot transfer on diverse goals such as object-centric tasks ("find a mug"), spatial tasks ("visit all rooms"), and attribute-conditioned variants ("locate the chair closest to the refrigerator").
   While these models demonstrate robust real-world performance, they remain <b>purely data-driven and have no explicit notions of safety</b>.
+For instance, they cannot reliably enforce contextual constraints such as “avoid entering the bedroom while carrying food.”
 To deploy these policies out in the wild, we need methods beyond depending on implicit biases of pretraining data.
 </p>
 <!-- Embedded FLaRe demo video -->